chinmayee2405/voice-authentication-prototype/README.md

-# voice-authentication-prototype
+# Voice Authentication Prototype 🎙️🔐

 A voice authentication prototype with GUI, DTW-based voice matching, and anti-spoofing detection using Python.
-# Voice Authentication Prototype 🎙️🔐

 A Python-based voice authentication system using **Dynamic Time Warping (DTW)**, **MFCC features**, and a simple **Tkinter GUI**.
 Includes a basic **anti-spoofing check** using Zero Crossing Rate (ZCR) and Energy detection.